Thalhimers

-Thalhimers was a department store in the Southern United States.
-Based in Richmond, Virginia, the venerable chain at its peak operated dozens of stores in Virginia, North Carolina, South Carolina, and one store in Memphis, Tennessee.
+Thalhimers was a department store chain in the Southern United States.
+Based in Richmond, Virginia, the chain at its peak operated dozens of stores in Virginia, North Carolina, South Carolina, and one store in Memphis, Tennessee.
 Thalhimer's traditions were most notable during the holiday season with visits from the sticker-distributing Snow Bear and, in later years, the arrival of Lego Land at the downtown Richmond store.

 History

 William Thalhimer immigrated to the Richmond area from Germany in the early 19th century.
-In 1842 he opened a dry good store which his grandson, William B. Thalhimer, transformed into Richmond's first department store.
-In 1978, the company, by then developed into a regional department store chain, was acquired by California-based Carter Hawley Hale Stores.
+In 1842, he opened a dry goods store which his grandson, William B. Thalhimer, transformed into Richmond's first department store.
+In 1978, the company, developed into a regional department store chain, was acquired by California-based Carter Hawley Hale Stores.

 At one time, Carter Hawley Hale owned several notable department stores, including upscale Neiman-Marcus and John Wanamaker.
 After poor financial results throughout the 1980s, and saddled by the effects of leveraged debt from fending off two leveraged buyout attempts, in 1990, Carter Hawley Hale decided to concentrate on its West Coast department stores such as The Broadway, The Emporium, and Capwell's and sold Thalhimers to St. Louis-based May Company for US$325 million.

-The Winston-Salem, North Carolina store, housed in the Sosnik-Morris-Early Commercial Block, was listed on the National Register of Historic Places in 1984.
+The Winston-Salem, North Carolina, store, housed in the Sosnik-Morris-Early Commercial Block, was listed on the National Register of Historic Places in 1984.

 In February 1992, Thalhimers was merged into The Hecht Company (May's Washington, DC division), and nearly all locations were rebranded as Hecht's, excluding the two Charleston, SC stores and the Memphis, TN store which were sold to Dillard's, and the store at Lynnhaven Mall, which remained open as Thalhimers until May 1992.
 The Lynnhaven store became a second Hecht's location in November of that year.

 After Federated Department Stores acquired the May Company in 2005, in 2006 when Federated dissolved May's brands, while most of the Hecht's division became part of Macy's East, the Hecht's stores in much of the former Thalhimers territory became part of Macy's South along with the Macy's stores in Louisiana and most of the Foley's stores in Louisiana, Oklahoma, and Texas (the latter excluding the El Paso area stores, which became part of Macy's West).